Last Modified: 26 Jun 2014

 Days 5-6 Orkhon Valley

-Today we head south, driving along the river’s banks.
-Our first stop will be a two and a half hours trek (with its first one hour uphill) to Tuvkhon Monastery, established during the 1650’s by Zanbazar, one of Mongolia’s most respected religious leaders.
-The monastery’s wooden buildings are integrated with a natural system of caves perched hear a hilltop, from which you have beautiful views of the Orkhon Valley and the surrounding pine forests.
-With its unique natural features, it was a perfect location for the great religious leader to meditate.
-Continuing south; we reach the Orkhon Valley, where we make camp for the night.
-Overnight bush camping.
+Today we head south , driving along the river's banks.
+Our first stop will be for a two and a half hour trek (the first hour will be uphill) to Tuvkhon Monastery.
+This Monastery was established during the 1650's by Zanbazar, one of Mongolia's most respected religious leaders.
+The monastery's wooden buildings are integrated with a natural system of caves perched near a hilltop, from which you have beautiful views of the Orkhon Valley and the surrounding pine forests.

 Leaving our camp, we drive to the beautiful volcanic canyon that runs along the Orkhon River.
 Here we take an easy hike along the canyon ending near a pool at the bottom of the Red Waterfalls where a cool swim awaits.